SayNode/FondueSwap/documentation/PositionManagment.md

   and collects the tokens relative to a cleared position.
   Can only be called after the user has removed all liquidity from the position (removeLiquidity)
-- _Receives_: receives an array with: - tokenId of the position - Amount of token X to be collected - Amount of token Y to be collected
+- _Receives_: receives an array with:
+  - tokenId of the position
+  - Amount of token X to be collected => Liquidity
+  - Amount of token Y to be collected => Liquidity
 - _Returns_: the amounts of tokenX and token Y that were collected

 ### addLiquidity